 Season 1, Episode 5

 Is necessity the mother of invention?
 What might be the silver linings of this pandemic, if any?
-Alex and Briarley chat with Dr. Akhilesh Sista, Dr. Michael Schaefer, and ICU Nurse Katie Taylor, all affiliated with NYU Langone Health at the center of the epidemic in NYC, on topics spanning from the nature of the disease, to its widespread medical and financial impacts on a very uncertain future.
+We chat with Dr. Akhilesh Sista, Dr. Michael Schaefer, and ICU Nurse Katie Taylor, all affiliated with NYU Langone Health at the center of the epidemic in NYC, on topics spanning from the nature of the disease, to its widespread medical and financial impacts on a very uncertain future.
 Amidst the chaos of the moment, we unpack the positive implications of dramatic change in a world forever altered by the novel coronavirus.
 We also discuss how doctors are confronting their student loan debt during these trying economic circumstances.

 Alex [00:00:07] Hey, everyone, this is Alex.